Command Line Interface

 DQM Commands

-The dqm command group includes batch-evaluation commands and HAPI
+The dqm command group includes batch-evaluation commands plus HAPI and Mongo

 materialization commands: